• Skip to primary navigation

 Is there an iron-on material for sportswear?

 Yes!
-SportFlex Iron-On is thin, light weight, and made specifically to stretch well and move with your body!
+SportFlex Iron-On is thin, lightweight, and made specifically to stretch well and move with your body!
 Perfect for fabrics like polyester or nylon.

 What is the iron-on protective sheet for?

-The iron on protective sheet can be used to protect your base material from the direct heat.
+The iron-on protective sheet can be used to protect your base material from the direct heat.
 Please note that if you do use the protective sheet you may need to adjust the press time to be longer to compensate.

 How do you use Cricut iron on?

-The best thing about using Cricut Iron on is that it is SO EASY!
+The best thing about using Cricut Iron-On is that it is SO EASY!
 We have a full step by step tutorial of how to make an easy iron on project right here, including a step by step video!

 MAKE SURE TO CHECK OUT OUR THESE OTHER FUN IRON-ON CRAFTS: